gilienv/R4R/Documents/Day02_Format.md

 	- Important:  Do not forget our first piece of advice: to create a new file (or tab) for the cleaned data, never modify your original (raw) data.
 	- After you go through this exercise, we’ll discuss as a group what was wrong with this data and how you would fix it.</p>

-## Solution

-   - Take about 10 minutes to work on this exercise
-   - All the mistakes in <a href="../02-common-mistakes">02-common-mistakes</a> are present in the messy dataset.
-   - Ask people what they saw as wrong with the data.
-As they bring up different points, you can refer to <a href="../02-common-mistakes">02-common-mistakes</a> or expand a bit on the point they brought up.
-   - If you get a response where they’ve fixed the date, you can pause and go to the <a href="../03-dates-as-data">03-dates-as-data</a> lesson.
-Or you can say you’ll come back to dates at the end.

 ## Reference
 * An excellent reference, in particular with regard to R scripting is Hadley Wickham, <em>Tidy Data</em>, Vol. 59, Issue 10, Sep 2014, Journal of Statistical Software. <a href="http://www.jstatsoft.org/v59/i10">http://www.jstatsoft.org/v59/i10</a>